hcarvalhoalves/django-landing/README.rst

         (r'^landing/', include('landing.urls')),
     )

-You can also wrap the views in your own views, if you want to protect the reports with login.
-Landing uses only 2 views: `list` and `report`.
+You can also wrap the views to protect the reports under a login, use different templates or anything like that.
+Landing uses only 2 views: `landing.views.list` and `landing.views.report`.

 To start using Landing on your project